PXAccumulator: To Modify the Processing Form to Use the Field Updated by PXAccumulator

 Step 4: Testing the Form and the Attribute

-In this step, you will test the Assign Work Orders (RS501000) form and the custom accumulator attribute.
+In this step, you’ll test the Assign Work Orders (RS501000) form and the custom accumulator attribute.
 Do the following:

 1. On the Repair Work Orders (RS301000) form, create three repair work orders with the settings specified in the following table.
 Save each of them and click Remove Hold on the form toolbar.